Sustainable Development at the Northern Ireland Assembly

 Strategies & Polices

-To support the Policy Statement, Sustainable Development targets have been set to enhance existing responsible business practice for 2015
+To support the Policy Statement, Sustainable Development targets have been set.

 An Environmental Policy Statement was also published in July 2010 which outlines the Commission’s commitment to continual improvement, complying with all environmental legislation and to reduce and prevent pollution where possible.